Popular Questions Resulting from a Car Accident in New Orleans

 For example, let us say you get in a car accident with another driver.
 A court finds that the other driver was mostly at fault—80% to be exact.
 However, because of circumstances involving the accident, the court also finds you were 20% at fault.
 If the court awarded you $100,000, then you would only get $80,000 because you were 20% responsible for the accident.

 Even if you think you were at fault, that still does not mean you were 100% in the wrong.
 This is why you should always be truthful when interacting with law enforcement, your insurance company, and your attorney.
 Although you may be at fault, there is no guarantee you were 100% liable and lying will only cause further problems down the road.

 What types of injuries can occur because of car accidents?

-Car accidents can cause any number of injuries to the human—both physical and psychological.
-Common injuries we see the in course of representation of those involved in these accidents includes:
+Car accidents can cause any number of injuries to human—both physical and psychological.
+Common injuries we see the in course of representation of those involved in these accidents include:

 - Traumatic brain injury (TBI).